-- Students are only allowed to repeat courses to replace previously passed courses one (1) time and receive Title IV funds.
+1. Students are only allowed to repeat courses to replace previously passed courses one (1) time and receive Title IV funds.
 When evaluating SAP, the highest attempt will be calculated in the student's GPA.
 All attempts will be considered for PACE and are included in the attempted and completed (if applicable) credits.
-This repeat policy applies to all courses whether or not financial aid was utilized. - 2.
-Students may be paid for repeatedly failing the same course (normal SAP policy still applies to such cases).
+This repeat policy applies to all courses whether or not financial aid was utilized.

+2. Students may be paid for repeatedly failing the same course (normal SAP policy still applies to such cases).
 If students withdraw before completing the course that they are being paid Title IV funds for retaking, the course is not counted as their one allowed retake for that course.
 However, if students passed a class once and are repaid for retaking it but fail the second time, the failure counts as their paid retake and they may not be paid for retaking the class a third time.
+Please Note: Final grades of "D" are considered passing at MC.